Submitting to Wedding Blogs

 2. Don’t take it personally

 The larger and more popular blogs are sent hundreds of weddings per month.
 Their job is to show their readers something new and inspirational as much as possible.
-So don’t get the hump if your wedding gets turned down.
+So don’t get the hump if you submit to a wedding blog and the wedding gets turned down.
 It might be that they’ve shown something similar recently, it might be that the style of the wedding doesn’t fit the blog, it might be that they are in a bad mood and saying no to everything that day!
 There’s absolutely no need to take it personally when you get a no – it’s not a reflection of your photography skills or the wedding itself.
 We have a personal connection to the weddings we shoot and the couples we work with – wedding blogs don’t.
 They see it much more objectively.
 So dust yourself off and move on to the next blog.

 3. Follow the submission guidelines